Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.listfiles(uri)

-    Lists the contents of the directory *URI*, including files are not recognized by MPD. *URI* can be a path relative to the music directory or an URI understood by one of the storage plugins.
+    Returns a list of the contents of the directory *URI*, including files are not recognized by MPD. *URI* can be a path relative to the music directory or an URI understood by one of the storage plugins.
 The response contains at least one line for each directory entry with the prefix "file: " or "directory: ", and may be followed by file